jpdacostaza/OrangePi5Plus/Orange Pi 5 Plus Downloads.md

 # Downloads for the Orange Pi 5 Plus

 This section provides download links for Ubuntu operating system images specifically tailored for the Orange Pi 5 Plus single-board computer (SBC).
-These images are based on Ubuntu for various Rockchip SBCs.
+<br>These images are based on Ubuntu for various Rockchip SBCs.

 ## Available Downloads

 The table below lists the available Ubuntu images, their last modification dates, file sizes, and brief descriptions.
-Each image is provided in `.img.xz` format, which is a compressed disk image.
+<br>Each image is provided in `.img.xz` format, which is a compressed disk image.
 Additionally, a corresponding `.sha256` file is provided for verifying the integrity of the downloaded image.

 | File                                                    | Last modified        | Size      | Description                                     |
 |---------------------------------------------------------|----------------------|-----------|-------------------------------------------------|